You can find my most recent publications at my INSPIRE profile.

 • The interactions between solitons and their surrounding environments.

 • Applications of solitons in physics.
+For examples, they could form during the structure formation of our universe.

 Here are some “photos” of vector solitons from 3+1-dimensional simulations [arXiv:2111.08700]: